wdbo/webdocbook/INSTALL.md

 ### Get a copy of the sources

-You have three ways to get a copy of the sources:
+You have four ways to get a copy of the sources:

+-   create a project via Composer:

+        ~$ php path/to/composer.phar create-project atelierspierrot/docbook path/to/your/new/docbook dev-master --no-dev

+    you can select a specific version replacing `dev-master` by the version number

 -   make a clone of the [GitHub repository](https://github.com/atelierspierrot/docbook):